David is an army-trained biomedical scientific officer, writer, and lifelong health and fitness enthusiast.

 The fitness world is filled with all kinds of myths, half-truths and conflicting information.
-This causes a lot of confusion for people and misdirects them into doing things that are not only ineffective but, in some cases, can be positively harmful.
+This creates a lot of confusion and misdirects people into doing things that are not only ineffective but, in some cases, can be positively harmful.

 So in this article, I’ll take a look at 10 of the most common strength training myths that just won’t seem to go away, so you’ll be able to separate fact from fiction and structure your training in a more sensible and productive way as a result.

 - Lifting light weights for high reps will tone and define your muscles.

 - Doing hundreds of sit-ups per day is the way to get a six-pack.

 - The "bodybuilder style" bench press gives better chest isolation.

 - Wide grip pull-ups and pulldowns develop wider lats.